- Thursday, May 12, 2022

 - Montgomery Farm Women’s Market

-Every May, except during the pandemic, the garden club holds a large public plant sale that is unique in the area.
+Every May, the garden club holds a large public plant sale that is unique in the area.
 Not only does it feature hundreds of plants, including unusual plants in a collector’s corner and the very popular native plants section, but also all of the plants are locally grown by members and other gardeners.
 So there are no greenhouse-grown plants like those found at a typical local sale.
 What’s offered are plants that thrive in the metro area, divided, dug and potted by club members from their own gardens or rescued from gardens that are being redesigned or destroyed.

 Proceeds from the sale provide several thousand dollars annually to support local public gardens and other horticultural and conservation organizations.
 Sale proceeds also support club gardening projects at the Connie Morella Library in Bethesda and at Davis Library in North Bethesda.

 Pandemic plant sales

 In 2020 and 2021, plant sales were limited to club members to observe CDC guidelines and avoid social distancing challenges.
 Members purchased plants donated by other club members using an online system.
 Plants were delivered and picked up by appointment at a generous member’s yard.